 in which we have used the following Bernstein's inequality: there exists a positive constant $c_1$ so that

-Duo to lack of full dissipation for stress tensor $\tau$ in system \eqref{m}, thus, we have to give up the dissipation for $u$ also at present.
+Due to lack of full dissipation for stress tensor $\tau$ in \eqref{m}, thus, we have to give up the dissipation for $u$ also at present.
 In the following, we will get back the full dissipation of velocity and the partial dissipation of stress tensor by introducing a new quantity.